TonymedicineMDCT/TonymedicineMDCT/README.md

 ### Hi there 👋
 I'm Tony, I'm Thai, I'm tnedutS
-- 🔭 I’m currently working on learning computer programing 🧑‍💻
+<marquee> - 🔭 I’m currently working on learning computer programing 🧑‍💻 </marquee>
 - 🌱 I’m just have a tiny planing to learn huge topic abt 'Telemedicine and infrastructure'...more specific con'd =P
 - 🤔 I’m looking for help with starting with any source of knowledge or basic knowledge ☺️
 - 💬 Ask me about see at how to reach